 The dog days of summer.
 A time for reflection, a time to think, a time to read.

-This post provides an overview of FCPA writings that can help you elevate your Foreign Corrupt Practices Act knowledge, sophistication, and practical skills.
+In this post, I provide an overview of my FCPA writings that can help you elevate your Foreign Corrupt Practices Act knowledge, sophistication, and practical skills.

 “The Foreign Corrupt Practices Act in a New Era”

 My new book “The Foreign Corrupt Practices Act in a New Era” is the most comprehensive and candid book written about the FCPA.
 The book dissects the FCPA’s new era and readers from the boardroom, to the courtroom, to the classroom will benefit from the nine chapters of the book which place the FCPA’s new era in context and provide a practical and provocative analysis of the FCPA, its enforcement, and related topics.